 A class can be set as an abstract class, which means it's only there for inheritance purposes and cannot itself be directly used by objects.
 Setting a class as abstract is useful for a top level class that has multiple sub-classes and every object should be in a sub-class.

-Because inheritance is the primary concept in nearly every feature in TejonBT, it’s critical to design the class structure carefully.
+Because inheritance is the primary concept in nearly every feature in TejonDB, it’s critical to design the class structure carefully.

 There are certain (uncommon) situations when a class needs to inherit from more that one super-class.
-TejonBT fully supports multiple inheritance.
+TejonDB fully supports multiple inheritance.
 Any class can inherit from multiple other classes.

 The classic example is a pet dog that needs to inherit from both the pet class, and the canine class.
 By defining the pet-dog class with both the pet super-class and the canine super-class, any object in the pet-dog class automatically includes all the features defined for both pets and a canines.